-- 1. Increase collaboration and consortia with Pinellas County Schools to align their career and technical programs and ours more closely to each other. - 2.
-Increase more employer involvement in developing and refining our curriculum to meet industry demand. - 3.
-Creat more opportunities for internships and other experiential learning. - 4.
-Strenghten connections with CareerSource Pinellas and Pinellas County Economic Development and share data to drive our programmatic growth. - 5.
-Create local partnerships for workforce development and placement of graduates.
+- 1. Increase collaboration with Pinellas County Schools to align their career and technical programs and ours more closely to each other. - 2.
+Increase employer involvement in developing and refining our curriculum to meet industry demand. - Create more opportunities for internships and other experiential learning. - 4.
+Strengthen connections with CareerSource Pinellas and Pinellas County Economic Development and share data to drive our programmatic growth. - 5.
+Increase local business partnerships for workforce development and placement of interns and graduates.

-The college is focusing on STEM and other high-wage, highdemand, and high-growth fields.
+The college is focusing on STEM and other high-wage, high-demand, and high-growth fields.
 We prepare students for success in these fields and help incumbent workers advance in their careers.
+Local business representatives participate on workforce program advisory committees to ensure our curriculum, training, and certification offerings are relevant and aligned to industry needs.